Ko11e/Bogardens-blacksmith/README.md

   When a required field is left empty, an error message appears prompting the user to fill in the empty field.

   **4. Contact form, validat input** <br>
   Upon submission of the completed form, the user will be redirected to Code Institute confirmation page.
+After the test, a thank you page has been added that the user to receive after they have submitted the form.

 ### Accessibility